Current Transformer (CT) Cable Losses and Accuracy

 In this blog we discuss the limitations of Current Transformers with respect to maintaining the intended accuracy of a measurement system.

-The main limitation we discuss only applies to 1 Amp, or 5 Amp output CT's or coils centres around the term burden, which can also be considered the "load" on the cable or wire used to connect the CT to the meter.
+The main limitation we discuss only applies to 1 Amp, or 5 Amp output CT's or coils centers around the term burden, which can also be considered the "load" on the cable or wire used to connect the CT to the meter.
 The meter itself, the cable and the terminations all add to the burden and therefore must be considered.

 5 Amp or 1 Amp output CT's